openflexo-team/pamela/pamela-core/src/site/markdown/index.md

  - Deletion management
  - Clipboard operations (copy, cut, paste) management
  - Multi-level undo/redo support
- - A graphical editor is also provided in this project, allowing to graphically view and edit Pamela models (see [Pamela-editor component](../pamela-editor/index.html)).
+ - A graphical editor is also provided in this project, allowing to graphically view and edit Pamela models.

 ### Getting Pamela